Ankair

-Anka Air, stylised as Ankair, was a charter airline headquartered in Istanbul, Turkey and based at Atatürk International Airport.
+Anka Air, stylised as Ankair, is a charter airline headquartered in Istanbul, Turkey and based at Istanbul Airport.
 Founded in 2005 as World Focus Airlines, the company changed its corporate image to its current form in February 2008 as a result of publicity surrounding the crash of Atlasjet Flight 4203 on 30 November 2007.

 The airline operated charter flights to Europe and the Middle East.

 History

 The airline was established as World Focus Airlines on 27 September 2005, beginning operations with 2 Airbus A310 aircraft.
 Due to negative publicity after the crash of Atlasjet Flight 4203 on 30 November 2007, which was operated by World Focus Airlines, the company changed its name to Anka Air and branding to Ankair in February 2008.
 Anka is in reference to the Turkish word for phoenix, anka kuşu.